-The first stone building was consecrated in 1136 in the presence of King David I and occupied the area now covered by the Nave.
+However, the first stone building was consecrated in 1136 in the presence of King David I and occupied the area now covered by the Nave.

 Damaged by fire, its replacement was consecrated in 1197 by Bishop Jocelin.

-Work would be done throughout the 12th-15th Century.
+And work would be done throughout the 12th-15th Century.

 You may be surprised to hear that it is one of the last of its kind in Scotland.
 Glasgow Cathedral is the only church on the Scottish mainland that survived the Protestant Reformation of 1560.

-From its magnificent stone work and stained glass…
+From its magnificent stonework and stained glass…

 …down to the door knockers.